 root@d93172cc3658:/# rm -rf / --no-preserve-root root@d93172cc3658:/# ls bash: ls: command not found root@d93172cc3658:/# exit exit oren@ubuntuTesting:~$ docker run -it ubuntu root@6bfa3ff3c683:/# ls bin dev home lib64 mnt proc run srv tmp var boot etc lib media opt root sbin sys usr root@6bfa3ff3c683:/#

-As we can see, we have execute ” rm -rf / –no-preserve-root” inside our container, and after the execution, we could not even run ls command. it was deleted.
+As we can see, we have executed ” rm -rf / –no-preserve-root” inside our container, and after the execution, we could not even run ls command. it was deleted.

-That is because the docker image are immutable, and even if we destroy t he container, we can just restart it, and everything will be there.
+That is because the docker image is immutable, and even if we destroy the container, we can just restart it, and everything will be there.